A generalization of Seifert geometry based on the Siegel upper half-space: Volume formula

 \end{proof}

 \begin{conv} The infinite cyclic subgroup $\theta(Z(\CG))$ in the lemma above has covolume $1$. \end{conv}

 Now we turn to $\Sptnr\to\Psptnr\curvearrowright\Sptnr/\Un=\fH_n$.

 Take an invariant Riemannian metric on $\Sptnr/\Un=\fH_n$.
-By the well-known Chern--Gauss--Bonnet theorem \cite{cherngaussbonnet}, there is a differential form $\mathrm{Eu}$ constructed from the Pfaffian of the curvature form, satisfying the following property: for Seifert-like $\Gamma$, the integration of $\mathrm{Eu}$ over the closed orientable manifold $\eta(\Gamma)\backslash\fH_n$ is given by
+By the well-known Chern--Gauss--Bonnet theorem \cite{cherngaussbonnet}, there is a differential form $\mathrm{Eu}$ constructed from the Pfaffian of the curvature form, satisfying the following property: for Siegel--Seifert $\Gamma$, the integration of $\mathrm{Eu}$ over the closed orientable manifold $\eta(\Gamma)\backslash\fH_n$ is given by

 the Euler characteristic of $\eta(\Gamma)\backslash\fH_n$.

 \begin{conv} Take $\pm\mathrm{Eu}$ to be the invariant volume form on $\Sptnr/\Un=\fH_n$.
 The sign is introduced to make the resulting volume positive. \end{conv}